Moggina Manasu: Plot

 The opening scene shows Chanchala seated in a train, reading a letter from her college friend, Deeksha about attending the college reunion function.
-She observes the exchange between a teenager daughter and mother about first day at college.
-This takes her back to remembering her first day, where her parents are supportive and tell her to stay focused about studies.
+She observes the exchange between a teenage daughter and her mother about the first day at college.
+This takes her back to remembering her first day, when her parents were supportive and told her to stay focused on her studies.
 Upon entering college, she is stopped by two senior girls who tease her to do a task as told by them.
 She does the task but ends up crying, while one of them offers her to be friends with them in consolation.
 These two senior girls go on to become her mentors and best friends in the movie, whom she calls as Akka/Deeksha and Didi.
 The movie shifts its view to another girl, Renuka Devi a small-town girl whose father drops her off to her first class where Chanchala is.
 Chanchala befriends her and hears that Renuka comes from a far away village and wants to study in this college to become a doctor in the future.
 When asked why doctor, Renu shares that she lost her mother at a young age as there was no doctor nearby and so she wants to become one and save lives in rural areas.
 Their first class is held by an English male teacher, Ramesh who later plays a big role in influencing Chanchala.
 Over time, Chanchala and Renu spend a lot of time with Didi and Akka who tell them about the perks of having a boyfriend and how to dress up to woo boys.
 Chanchala and Renu undergo a major makeover, leaving an impression wherever they go.
 Chanchala ends up getting dropped by her teacher, Ramesh when she is caught in heavy rains, and here she starts to have feelings towards him.
 On teachers day, she decides to confess her love to him but before she can do so, she finds another student doing the same.
 She overhears Ramesh explain to the student that it is not love, but mere infatuation that the student feels towards him.
 He also encourages the student to love him as a teacher and perform well in studies.
 On hearing this, Chanchala realises her feelings were wrong and changes her mind about revealing anything to the teacher.
-In the meantime, Renu has been enjoying with the two seniors and meets Akash through their boyfriends.
+In the meantime, Renu has been enjoying herself with the two seniors and met Akash through their boyfriends.
 She falls in love with him and wants to make him her boyfriend.
 She manages to gain his attention and enjoys his company, while Chanchala feels left out for not having a boyfriend.
 She is constantly followed by a boy who claims he loves her a lot.
 She initially denies any interest in him but then is persuaded when he tries to take his own life in front of her.
 She later agrees and he becomes part of her group of friends.
 As time goes by, the boy constantly tells Chanchala what to do and not to do, while she follows all his requests.
 He finally tells her not to hang out with Akka, Didi and Renu as they are not nice girls.
 He tells her she has to choose between him and them, she says she cannot choose as both are equally important.
 He walks away, breaking Chanchala's heart.
 She ends up being unwell and taken care by her parents during this time and realises she doesn't need a boy like him and tells him to forget her.